 Some people that live with an anxiety disorder can go through life and be content or even happy, as long as they can avoid going to social events.
 This is a sign of anxiety that surpasses normal anxiety and it’s classified as a social anxiety disorder.
-If you’ve experienced a tragedy in your life, and you’ve noticed that you’ve become anxious and hypervigilant since the event, you’re probably dealing with an anxiety disorder called PTSD.
+If you’ve experienced tragedies or traumatic events in your life, and you’ve noticed that you’ve become anxious and hypervigilant since the event, you’re probably dealing with an anxiety disorder called post traumatic stress disorder PTSD.
 These are just two classifications of an anxiety disorder.

 From a geographical standpoint, anxiety disorders don’t discriminate.
 However, the same isn’t true for gender.
 Anxiety disorders fall into specific categories and they’re far more common in women.
 Anxiety disorders have been studied extensively.
 On a positive note, the treatment for anxiety disorders in women is generally quite effective.

 Understanding Anxiety Disorders

 The term anxiety disorder is a general term for a classification of disorders defined in the Diagnostic and Statistical Manual of Mental Disorders.
 What separates the normal anxiety that can happen to anyone from a specific psychiatric disorder that affects one’s mental health?
 The term ‘anxiety disorder’ always involves extreme fear or worry, even when there is no actual danger, that causes a person to develop anxiety disorders.
 Depending on the excessive anxiety symptoms, anxiety disorders can be classified into specific mental disorders including:

 - Social anxiety disorder